Instant Pot Mexican Shredded Beef

 Let’s see a show of hands for instant pot lovers!
 Anyone? 😀

-I’ve gotta say, I was pretty scared to try this new appliance, even after seeing ALL the recipe development using this new’ish kitchen appliance.
-My boys bought me one for Christmas a couple of Decembers ago, and it took me exactly eight months to start REALLY using it.
-Confession – I didn’t really have a choice but to try it while enduring a major kitchen remodel last fall.
+Confession – I didn’t really have a choice but to try it while enduring a major kitchen remodel back in 2018.
 It was either eat cereal and toast every meal, go out, or use my instant pot.
-And if you know my hubs and I, you’ll know that eating out during the week really isn’t our style.
+And if you know my hubs and me, you’ll know that eating out during the week really isn’t our style.

 • Chipotle Peppers – Use as many chipotle peppers as you like in the marinade.
 It won’t be nearly as spicy as you think after cooking.